pagekit/docs/developer-guides/how-to-theme.md

 To create more complex layouts, you can add your own widget positions, menus and options for both.
 A regular theme basically consists of widgets, menus and the actual page content.

 The page <em>content</em> is nothing other than Pagekit's system output.
-That means that the content of any page that you create will be rendered in this area.
+That means that the content of any page you create will be rendered in this area.

 <em>Widgets</em> are small chunks of content that you can render in different positions of your site, so that they will be displayed in specific locations of your site's markup.